CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/statements/raiseevent-statement.md

  Le code correspondant à `Form1` indique les états de début et de fin du formulaire.
 Il contient également le code exécuté lors du déclenchement des événements.

- Pour utiliser cet exemple, ouvrez un nouveau projet d’application Windows, ajoutez un bouton nommé `Button1` et une zone de texte nommée `TextBox1` au formulaire principal, nommé `Form1`.
-Cliquez ensuite avec le bouton droit sur le formulaire, puis cliquez sur **afficher le code** pour ouvrir l’éditeur de code.
+ To use this example, open a new Windows Application project, add a button named `Button1` and a text box named `TextBox1` to the main form, named `Form1`.
+Then right-click the form and click **View Code** to open the Code Editor.

- Ajoutez une variable `WithEvents` à la section declarations de la classe `Form1`.
+ Add a `WithEvents` variable to the declarations section of the `Form1` class.

  [!code-vb[VbVbalrEvents#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrEvents/VB/Class1.vb#14)]

 ## <a name="example"></a>Exemple
  Ajoutez le code suivant au code pour `Form1`.
-Remplacez toute procédure en double qui peut exister, par exemple `Form_Load` ou `Button_Click`.
+Replace any duplicate procedures that may exist, such as `Form_Load`, or `Button_Click`.

  [!code-vb[VbVbalrEvents#15](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrEvents/VB/Class1.vb#15)]

- Appuyez sur F5 pour exécuter l’exemple précédent, puis cliquez sur le bouton **Démarrer**.
+ Press F5 to run the preceding example, and click the button labeled **Start**.
 La première zone de texte commence à décompter les secondes.
 Quand la durée totale (10 secondes) s'est écoulée, la première zone de texte affiche « Terminé ».

 > [!NOTE]
-> La méthode `My.Application.DoEvents` ne traite pas les événements exactement de la même façon que le formulaire.
-Pour permettre au formulaire de gérer directement les événements, vous pouvez utiliser le multithreading.
-Pour plus d’informations, consultez [threads managés](../../../standard/threading/index.md).
+> The `My.Application.DoEvents` method does not process events in exactly the same way as the form does.
+To allow the form to handle the events directly, you can use multithreading.
+For more information, see [Managed Threading](../../../standard/threading/index.md).

 ## <a name="see-also"></a>Voir aussi